Christ's Hospital railway station: Unrealised ambitions and gradual decline

 In the event, the LB&SCR's expectation of an income from the station to match the size of its premises would be defeated by two developments.
 Firstly, Christ's Hospital school only ever accommodated boarders; the LB&SCR had possibly not been informed of this when designing the station.
 Secondly, the anticipated residential development in the area did not materialise.
-This was largely because the school had purchased much of the land around the junction and had no desire to see their green fields filled with housing, the school having left London precisely to reestablish in greener surroundings.
-The LB&SCR was therefore left with a white elephant: the capacity and stature of the station being vastly out of proportion with its status as a useful rural interchange, rather than an important railway junction serving much of West Sussex.
+This was largely because the school had purchased much of the land around the junction and had no desire to see their green fields filled with housing, the school having left London precisely to re-establish in greener surroundings.
+The LB&SCR was therefore left with a white elephant: the capacity and stature of the station being vastly out of proportion with its status as a useful rural interchange, rather than an important railway junction serving much of West Sussex.The station was undoubtedly a useful interchange with trains travelling in four directions, but its own passenger receipts remained low due to the fact that its use by people unconnected with the school was limited.

+The 1960s marked the start of a period of rationalisation, which began with the closure of the goods yard on 4 September 1961, which had been little used for some time.
+South Box closed around the same time.
+For a while, the station was itself threatened with closure but survived following a public outcry and the presentation of a petition with 3,046 signatures to the Queen.

-The station was undoubtedly a useful interchange with trains travelling in four directions, but its own passenger receipts remained low due to the fact that its use by people unconnected with the school was limited.
-By 1953 the loop line intended for school trains was rusty due to lack of use.
-Much of the station's usefulness was lost in the 1960s when the Steyning Line and Cranleigh Line were closed, both having been put forward for closure in The Reshaping of British Railways report of 1963.
-The last train from Guildford ran on 12 June 1965 at 1855 and returned at 2034.
+Much of the station's usefulness was lost in the 1960s when the Steyning Line and Cranleigh Line were closed, both having been proposed for closure in The Reshaping of British Railways report of 1963.
+The last train from Guildford ran on 12 June 1965 at 18:55 and returned at 20:34.
 The event was marked at Christ's Hospital station by pupils from Christ's Hospital school who sang Abide with Me as the train pulled away.
 The buildings on the Guildford platforms were demolished shortly afterwards.

-The 1960s marked the start of a period of rationalisation which began with the closure of the goods yard on 4 September 1961, it having been little used in latter days.
-South Box closed around the same time.
-For a time the station was itself threatened with closure but survived following a public outcry and the presentation of a petition with 3,046 signatures to the Queen.
+The Steyning line closed in March 1966.

 The station's name was also changed to Christ's Hospital, with timetables published from 1968 showing the change.